buildkite-plugins/sparse-checkout-buildkite-plugin/README.md

 ## ⚒ Developing

-To run testing, shellchecks and plugin linting use use `bk run` with the [Buildkite CLI](https://github.com/buildkite/cli).
+To run testing, shellchecks and plugin linting use `bk run` with the [Buildkite CLI](https://github.com/buildkite/cli).

 ```bash
 bk run